checkdigits/checkdigits/README.md

 <img src="https://www.repeatinformation.com/profile_pics/ianb_poetry_steps.jpg" align="center"
      alt="Ian writing on the steps of Wrest Park" width="477" height="512">

 I've lived a rich and varied life (so far) and have a wide variety of interests and activities.
-Apart from the software development I also am a professional voice actor / narrator.
+Apart from the software development I'm also a professional voice actor / narrator.

 <img src="https://www.repeatinformation.com/profile_pics/ianb_robbieburns.jpg" align="left"
      alt="Ian dressed as Robbie Burns" width="143" height="256">